verdverm/verdverm.github.io/_sr/05-relatedwork-gp.md

 candidate scores a hit on all data points or some percentage of all the data points.

-% Other schemes attempt to
+Other schemes attempt to
-% measure the progress of the search.
+measure the progress of the search.
-% One such example is the number of generations
-% since a new best solution has been found.
+One such example is the number of generations since a new best solution has been found.
-% If the search continues for a time without finding
-% improvement, then termination occurs.
+If the search continues for a time without finding improvement, then termination occurs.

-% All the aforementioned methods
-% require an extra parameter
-% and are sensitive to the
-% magnitude of the data
-% as well as the error accumulation function.

 No matter what means is used
 to determine the stopping point,